patch-charity/virgin-money-giving-api/README.md

 Once installed running `phpunit` will run tests.

 ## Roadmap
-- @todos round the place
-    - Force a 200 with HTML error in Postman
-- More tests
 - Tag as release 1.0.0 as this does the basics
 - Get fundraising pages for an event
 - Get the fundraising total for an event